Link Search Menu Expand Document

 The open-source software (OSS) components in the stack including the following projects, which have emerged as de-facto standard tools for evaluation.

-- Observability and metrics collection - Arize Phoenix or other TBD toolkit.
+• Arize Phoenix (GitHub) and similar tools for observability and metrics collection.
 The reference stack needs to provide the desired information, but it also needs to be agnostic about the specific tools used, as different environments will have different standard tools in place already.

 Leaderboard Deployments